bittib010/AjourVolAutolity/README.md

 # AjourVolAutolity

-## Goal of the project
+## Project Goal

-The goal of this project is
+The goal of this project is to:
-- leveraging power of the cloud,
+- Leverage the power of the cloud
-- automate the volatility commands,
+- Automate volatility commands
-- speed up the process from acquisition-end to analysis-start,
+- Speed up the process from acquisition to analysis
-- utilizing the speed of KQL to find answers quickly on large data sets,
+- Utilize the speed of KQL to quickly analyze large datasets
-- spend time doing more important stuff than running a bunch of commands on repeat!
+- Spend more time on important tasks rather than repetitive commands

-This is set up in such a way that allows us to upload as many dumps as we need to.
-Every Volatility session will be linked with it's dump which will be stored into it's own separate database.
+This setup allows us to upload multiple dumps, with each Volatility session linked to its respective dump stored in a separate database.

 > [!NOTE]
-> This is a work in progress with a lot of additions and improvements already planned.
-If you want to contribute - please feel free to do so.
-Suggestions are also very welcome.
-Currently limited to focus only on Windows.
+> This is a work in progress with many planned additions and improvements.
+Contributions and suggestions are welcome.
+Currently, the focus is limited to Windows.
+For safety, consider using Azure Sandbox Landingzones, which includes separate subscriptions and resource groups.
-> To keep this most safe, you should consider abiding to Azure Sandbox Landingzones which includes separate subscription, resource group (everything in this project is already a separate resource group) and more.

 ### Workflow

-The analysor spins up the terraform setup, sends the uploading links/commands to the person acquiring the image(s), who then uploads.
-The analysor waits until ingestion has been made and starts actively querying the data.
-Hands-off from upload to querying.
+The analyst initiates the Terraform setup and sends upload links/commands to the person acquiring the images.
+Once the images are uploaded, the analyst starts querying the data.
+This process is hands-off from upload to querying.

-## Parent Child relations
-An important part of knowing how to analyse memory dumps is to be aware of known goods.
-I've created this overview which i tend to analyse and update from time to time.
+## Parent-Child Relations

+Understanding known good processes is crucial for analyzing memory dumps.
+Below is an overview that is periodically updated.

 ```mermaid
 mindmap
   Core processes